In Venezuela, teachers adapt to a COVID-19 world

 As a teacher, Miguel has also benefited from the food kits.
 “I received a kit and a personal hygiene pack containing shower gel, soap, a mask and shampoo,” he says.
 “I have a five-year-old daughter, so the food kit was like a gift from heaven – she has been able to start drinking milk!”

-Support for students in Venezuela is provided as part of the Education Cannot Wait fund, launched by UNICEF and partners to provide access to education for millions of children and adolescents in crisis situations around the world.
-In Venezuela, the programme targets children at risk of dropping out of school or those who are already outside the education system, supporting them by tracking their academic progress and providing food directly to schools and community centres.
+Support for students in Venezuela is provided as part of the Education Cannot Wait programme, launched by UNICEF and partners to provide access to education for millions of children and adolescents in crisis situations around the world, including conflicts and natural disasters.
+In Venezuela, the programme targets children at risk of dropping out of school or who are already outside the education system, supporting them by tracking their academic progress and providing food directly to schools and community centres.